OpenDataServices/OpenDataPolicy/OpenDataPolicy.md

         </td>
       </tr>
       <tr>
-        <td>When comments are made about Macc usage of open data, respond according to the Code of Conduct.</td>
+        <td>When comments are made about our usage of open data, respond according to the Code of Conduct.</td>
         <td></td>
       </tr>
     </tbody>